windmill-labs/windmilldocs/blog/2023-01-25-issue-tracker/index.md

 ```

 Finally, connect the `users` argument to the result of the `Load Users`
-background script.
-In essence, this will chain the two background scripts to
+background runnable.
+In essence, this will chain the two background runnables to
-transgorm the data into the desired shape.
+transform the data into the desired shape.

 :::info